yairsz/Code-Academy-Ruby-course/README.md

 Code-Academy-Ruby-course
 ========================

-This are exercises from the code academy ruby course.
+I'll be putting exercises from the code academy ruby course on this repo.